cryptic-monk/nyzo-voting/README.md

 ## Voting Lifehacks

-Especially voting `yes` can take a looong time, due to how Nyzo cycle transactions work.
+Voting can take a significant amount of time, due to how Nyzo cycle transactions work.
 If you don't want to keep the terminal connection to your sentinel open all the time (or simply don't trust your internet connection), you can use tmux to run your voting session in the background.
 It should come pre-installed on your box, but if not, you can easily install it.
 Then, type